Slayyyter: 2018–2019: Singles, The Mini Tour, and Slayyyter

-In June 2019, Slayyyter embarked on her sold-out debut tour, entitled "The Mini Tour".
-The tour began on June 24 in New York City, and concluded on July 27 in her hometown of St. Louis.

-On September 17, 2019, Slayyyter released her self-titled mixtape, Slayyyter, on iTunes.
-The mixtape was met with positive reviews and peaked at No. 4 on the US iTunes Pop Chart, and No. 14 on the US iTunes Albums Chart.
+In June 2019, Slayyyter embarked on her sold-out debut tour, entitled "The Mini Tour" in support of her first few singles.
+The tour began on June 24 in Brooklyn, New York and concluded on July 27 in St. Louis.
+On September 17, 2019, Slayyyter released her debut mixtape, Slayyyter, which combined dance-pop and hyperpop production.
+"Daddy AF", from the mixtape, was later featured in two films: Bodies Bodies Bodies (2022) and Anora (2024).